-21.4.1 An internal appeal should be submitted as a written request to the competent faculty or interfaculty body referred to in articles 5.3.7, 5.4.2, 6.2.11, 9.4, 15.6.3, 19.8 and 21.3.1 within a period of seven calendar days which starts on the day after the day on which the exam or deliberation results are announced or on the day after the day on which the student has been notified of the decision in case of a different study progress decision.
-The request contains a factual description and the grounds for the objections called upon.
+The student submits an internal appeal against other study progress decisions as a written application to the competent faculty or interfaculty body referred to in articles 5.3.6, 5.4.2, 6.2.12, 9.4 and 19.13 within a period of seven calendar days which starts on the day after the day on which the student has been notified of the decision.

+Each application contains a factual description and the grounds for the objections called upon.
+The competent faculty or interfaculty body checks whether the submitted appeal is admissible.